dottjt/plastic/other/unused/06-therapy-unused.md

 Plumes of veil.
 Scratchity sun

 Taking advantage of my inability to fight my own biological thirst.
 Government funded, we must.

+parenthesised Cobol

+.
+As we collectively take off our blindfolds to witness reality's illustrious grim,

+Granular in its irrelevance.
+Tectonic in its outcome.